baldurbjarnason/notthedarkesttimeline/podcast/00-introducing-the-podcast.md

 layout: layouts/post.njk
 ---

-Wherein we introduce the series and give you an overview of what the next few episodes will be about (we recorded two versions of the introduction - this is the second).
+<a href="/audio/00-introducing-the-podcast.mp3">Episode 0</a>: Wherein we introduce the series and give you an overview of what the next few episodes will be about (we recorded two versions of the introduction - this is the second).

 <!--more-->